vinibretas/dummyrepo/README.md

         - Tell it to analyse the writting pattern
         - Maybe pass it to another assistant to highlight the writting patterns and only then sending it to the main assistant

+2. Generate the response in a PDF file
+  - I should be with a specific font and size so it tries to match the amount of lines it will have when manually written
+  - Current tested size and font is: Liberation Serif 16pt
+  - Font and size should be easily changeable later

+## Other features
+These features will have its feasability evaluated later

+1.